-An endoscope is a device with a light attached that is used to look inside a body cavity or organ.
-The scope is inserted through a natural opening, such as the mouth during a bronchoscopy or the rectum for a sigmoidoscopy.
+An endoscope is a medical device with a light attached.
+It is used to look inside a body cavity or organ.
+The scope is inserted through a natural opening, such as the mouth during a bronchoscopy, or the rectum for a sigmoidoscopy.

-A medical procedure using any type of endoscope is called endoscopy.
+A medical procedure using any type of endoscope is called an endoscopy.

 Endoscopy is a way of looking inside the body using a flexible tube that has a small camera and light on the end of it.
 This instrument is called an...